-In August 2024, the National Institute of Standards and Technology (NIST) released its first three finalized standards for post-quantum cryptography (PQC)—a milestone that marks the beginning of a global transition to quantum-resistant security.
-While these standards run on classical computers, they’re designed to protect against a looming threat: the cryptographically relevant quantum computer (CRQC).
+In August 2024, the National Institute of Standards and Technology (NIST) released its first three finalized post-quantum cryptography (PQC) standards, marking a major turning point in the global shift toward quantum-resistant security.
+These standards run on today’s classical computers, but they’re designed to defend against a fast-approaching threat: the cryptographically relevant quantum computer (CRQC).

-You can read more about the PQC standards and their context in Google’s post on post-quantum cryptography.
+For additional context on PQC standards and industry adoption, see Google’s post on post-quantum cryptography.

 One of the most overlooked challenges in PQC migration is the entropy crisis.
 These next-generation algorithms demand far more high-quality randomness than their predecessors.
-However, most digital systems still depend on pseudorandom number generators (PRNGs), software-based simulations that eventually repeat and can be predicted with enough computational power.
+Most digital systems depend on pseudorandom number generators (PRNGs), software-based simulations that eventually repeat and can be predicted with enough computational power.

 The danger here isn’t theoretical.
 A landmark study in 2012 called, Mining Your Ps and Qs: Detection of Widespread Weak Keys in Network Devices, found that weak entropy led to widespread compromised TLS and SSH keys across embedded and IoT devices.
 Quantum computing only amplifies this risk.